usds/us-forms-system/docs/getting-started/tutorial.md

 Excellent, now you have a form field!
 But how did the library know to render a text input with a label of `street` based on what you added to the `schema`?

 The `street` field accepts `string` data.
-For the basic data types, an automatic determination is made by the library code on what type of HTML form element to render. `string` data renders a text input, a field with an `enum` property renders a select, and `boolean` data renders checkbox.
+For basic data types, an automatic determination is made by the library on what type of HTML form element to render. `string` data renders a text input, a field with an `enum` property renders a select, and `boolean` data renders checkbox.

 The label is taken from the name of the field in the `formConfig`. `street` becomes "street" in your form.
-But what if we want to change the name that appears to the user?
-Let's do that next.
+But what if we want to change the label text?
+We can do that be editing the `uiSchema` object, which we'll learn about next.

 ### Step 7: Add the `uiSchema` object

 While the `schema` describes the fields of a form and the type of data each field accepts, there are UI-specific things you may want to change about how those fields appear to the user.

 That's where `uiSchema` comes in.
 Think of the `uiSchema` object as a mirror of `schema`.
-It usually has the same fields as the `schema` object, each with different properties to specify UI-specific characteristics of that field.
+It usually has the same fields as the `schema` object, but with different properties to specify UI-specific characteristics of that field.

 Returning to the example of changing the label text of the `street` field, pass a property to the `uiSchema` under `street` called `ui:title`. `ui:title` lets you specify the exact label text you want displayed.
 This is how your `formConfig` would look: